zarf-dev/proposals/0051-v1beta1-schema/README.md

 The field `.components.[x].dataInjections` will be removed without a direct replacement in the schema.
 There must be documentation to present to users so they know what alternatives they can use to achieve a similar result.

-The alpha field `.components.[x].charts.[x].variables` has seen significant adoption and there will be no automatic conversion to it's replacement Zarf values.
+The alpha field `.components.[x].charts.[x].variables` has seen significant adoption and there will be no automatic conversion to its replacement Zarf values.
 There must be documentation on how users can utilize Zarf values as an alternative to chart variables.

 ## Design Details